 preserves the operations by its very construction.

-.
-Suppose there is another mapping, called g
+N. Suppose there is another mapping, called g, from TFc to

 h TFC.zero = N.zero = g TFC.zeroThat is,